 What are the differences between Basic Items and Items with Variants?

-Visit our Variants vs. Modifiers article to determine which is best for your items.
+Visit our Variants vs. Modifiers article to compare the benefits of using items with variants against using basic items with modifiers to decide which is best for your business.

 Is it possible to change basic items to variant items?